thatismeanurag/ChatApp/README.md

 # ChatApp
-# Its made for ubuntu but can be run on Window with little tweak
+# Its made for ubuntu but can be run on Windows with little tweak
 A realtime chatting application for chating with your friends /

   Folowing are the dependency